pachterlab/varseek/README.md

 3. Analyze results
 a.
 View results of vk summarize (txt, vcf, Anndata - in OUT from vk count)
 b.
-Jupyter - see varseek/notebooks for examples to get started, and XXXXX for figures from our first preprint
+Jupyter - see varseek/notebooks for examples to get started, and [GitHub - pachterlab/RLSRWP_2025](https://github.com/pachterlab/RLSRWP_2025.git) for figures from our first preprint